Mitigating Errors in Analog Quantum Simulation by Hamiltonian Reshaping or Hamiltonian Rescaling

 First, we demonstrate the impact of the Hamiltonian reshaping error mitigation strategy.
 We apply 100 random Pauli operations to generate reshaped Hamiltonians and average their eigen-energy estimates to achieve error mitigation.
 Considering local error in our settings, we also assess the error mitigation effect using reshaped Hamiltonians with a smaller set $\{I^{\otimes n}, X^{\otimes n}, Y^{\otimes n}, Z^{\otimes n}\}$.
 The mitigated relative estimation error and the distribution of relative error for each eigenvalue difference are presented in Fig.~\ref{fig::randomPauli}.
 Our findings indicate that this strategy efficiently reduces the relative estimation error statistically.

 Secondly, we demonstrate the effectiveness of Hamiltonian rescaling in mitigating errors.
 The results presented in Fig.~\ref{fig::rescaling} show that our error mitigation strategy is effective under conditions of weak noise, with the second-order correction providing better mitigation than the first-order correction.
+When the noise is strong, the mitigated error may exceed the unmitigated error because perturbation theory breaks down in this regime, rendering the error mitigation methods ineffective.
+In the strong noise regime, the first-order method can outperform the second-order estimate because experiments with a large rescaling factor $c$ may fall outside the perturbative regime, where perturbation theory is less effective, while experiments with smaller rescaling factors remain within a regime where perturbation theory still holds.

 It has been observed that more efficient methods for Hamiltonian reshaping can be developed for specific types of noise, and we numerically evaluate such a method here.
 When the dominant noise type in the quantum simulator is identified, it becomes feasible to design a reduced set $G$ within the Hamiltonian reshaping strategy, optimized to counteract this particular noise.
-For example, if the stochastic noise is amplitude damping with Lindblad operators $L_k=\sqrt{\kappa} \left( (0,1),(0,0)\right)_k \otimes \mathbf{I}_{\text{others}}$, for $k=1, \ldots, n$, and the systematic error in the Hamiltonian is represented by $H^{(1)}=\kappa \beta \sum_{j=1}^n Z_j$, then setting $G=\{\mathbf{I}^{\otimes n}, X^{\otimes n}\}$ is advantageous.
+For example, if the stochastic noise is amplitude damping with Lindblad operators $L_k=\sqrt{\kappa} \ket{0}\bra{1}_k \otimes \mathbf{I}_{\text{others}}$, for $k=1, \ldots, n$, and the systematic error in the Hamiltonian is represented by $H^{(1)}=\kappa \beta \sum_{j=1}^n Z_j$, then setting $G=\{\mathbf{I}^{\otimes n}, X^{\otimes n}\}$ is advantageous.
 This configuration is justified because $L_k^\dagger=X^{\otimes n} L_k X^{\otimes n}$, and $\{H^{(1)},X^{\otimes n}\}=0$ in this scenario.
 We test the tailored strategy with a transverse field $XX$ model:

 The results in Fig.~\ref{fig::T1noise} show that the Hamiltonian reshaping strategy tailored for the specific yet practical type of noise can effectively mitigate the error.

 We also compare the mitigation effect of Hamiltonian rescaling strategy with Richardson extrapolation method \cite{temmeErrorMitigationShortDepth2017} in Fig.~\ref{fig::CompareWithRE}.
 The standard Richardson extrapolation method mitigate the estimation error of the expectation value of observable.
 First, with the noisy estimates $\langle O \rangle_l (k\Delta T_l)$ from rescaling factors $c_l$, one can get error mitigated expectation value of observable $\langle \tilde{O} \rangle_0 (k\Delta T_0)$ at each time.
 Then one can retrieve the energy difference with the mitigated observable by matrix pencil method.
 The mitigated estimate of observable expectation value is given by